CloverHealth/homebrew-tap/README.md

 brew tap cloverhealth/homebrew-tap
 ```

-Then install the latest version of Postgresql and unlink it.
+Then install the latest version of Postgres and unlink it.
 This is done first so that
 we can explicitly switch to an earlier version before installing Postgis:

 ```sh